GeminiLn/EarningsCall_Dataset/README.md

 # Citation
 If you use this data in your research please cite the following paper:

-Qin, Yu, and Yang, Yi.
-"What You Say and How You Say It Matters: Predicting Financial Risk Using Verbal and Vocal Cues" Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
-2019.
+Qin, Yu., & Yang, Yi.
+(2019).
+What You Say and How You Say It Matters: Predicting Financial Risk Using Verbal and Vocal Cues.
+Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.

 # Annotation Format